DeveloperZo/InfinityQube/Assets/Docs/TechnicalDebt.md

 # Technical Debt Documentation

-> This document tracks technical debt, cleanup opportunities, and future improvements for the Infinity Cube project.
+> **Document Purpose:** This document tracks technical debt, risks, and cleanup plans.
+It does not contain integration, roadmap, or critique content.

 ## Purpose
 Maintains visibility into accumulated technical debt, planned cleanup activities, and systematic improvements to ensure long-term codebase health and maintainability.